João Lourenço

 João Lourenço was designated in December 2016 to occupy the party's number one position in the August 2017 legislative election.
 In terms of the 2010 constitution, "the individual heading the national list of the political party or coalition of political parties which receives the most votes in general elections ... shall be elected President of the Republic and Head of the Executive" (Article 109).
 As the MPLA won a majority of 150 seats, Lourenço automatically became President of Angola, succeeding José Eduardo dos Santos, who had been in power for 38 years.
 Lourenço was officially sworn into office on 26 September 2017.

 Early life

 Born in 1954, Lourenço grew up in a politically engaged family of ten children.
-His father, Sequeira João Lourenço (1923–1999), a native of Malanje, was a nurse and nationalist, who served three years of imprisonment in Portuguese Angola for illegal political activity.
+His father, Sequeira João Lourenço (1923–1999), a native of Malanje, was a doctor and nationalist, who served three years of imprisonment in Portuguese Angola for illegal political activity.
 His mother, Josefa Gonçalves Cipriano Lourenço (1928–1997), a seamstress, was a native of Namibe.
 He received both a primary and secondary Portuguese-language education in Bié Province and Luanda.